-Traditional tacos al pastor start with layers of marinated pork that are slowly grilled on a spit, reminiscent of shawarma for gyros.
-My version is done in the kitchen, and I’m sharing two ways to make it.
-One method in a Instant Pot pressure cooker and a the other slow roasted in the oven.
-Imagine marinated pork shoulder, flavored with various chiles, pineapple, onion, garlic and cinnamon roasting.
+Traditional Tacos Al Pastor start with layers of pork marinated in pineapple juice and spices that are slowly grilled on a spit, reminiscent of shawarma for gyros.
+I’m sharing four ways to make it.
+One method slow roasted in the oven, another on the grill, the other in a Slow Cooker and lastly in the Instant Pot.
+Just imagine the aroma of marinated pork shoulder, flavored with various chiles, pineapple, onion, garlic and cinnamon slow roasting.
 Sound good?

 However you choose to make this, know that your house will have the absolute best aroma to entice anyone for a delicious meal.
 Al Pastor is the new carnitas.

 While I LOVE me some carnitas, al pastor is another house favorite that needs the spotlight.
 I enjoy the process of creating in the kitchen.
 One of my favorite cuisines is Mexican, it’s culinary flavors excite and usually with long patient roasting, it turns out to always be worth the effort and wait.

 Besides my slow roast oven version, I’ve come up with a new method using my Instant Pot, then a crisp up in the oven after to cut the time by half!
 You don’t need to crisp them up after coming out of the Instant Pot, but it adds another layer of flavor.

 For my Tacos Al Pastor I cut the pork into chunks then marinate overnight, but this is not mandatory, a few hours is OK.
 For that super red color of authentic Mexican al pastor I add achiote paste.
 You can read about it here if you like, this is optional, too.
 In the marinade is a key ingredient – pineapple.